ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ## 👋 Introduction

 Learning how wallets and transactions work on TON before beginning smart contracts development is essential.
-This knowledge will help developers understand the interaction between wallets, transactions, and smart contracts to implement specific development tasks.
+This knowledge will help developers understand the interaction between wallets, messages, and smart contracts to implement specific development tasks.

 In this section we’ll learn to create operations without using pre-configured functions to understand development workflows.
 All references necessary for the analysis of this tutorial are located in the references chapter.

 ## 💡 Prerequisites

-This tutorial requires basic knowledge of Javascript, Typescript, and Golang.
+This tutorial requires basic knowledge of Javascript and Typescript or Golang.
 It is also necessary to hold at least 3 TON (which can be stored in an exchange account, a non-custodial wallet, or by using the telegram bot wallet).
 It is necessary to have a basic understanding of [cell](/learn/overviews/cells), [addresses in TON](/learn/overviews/addresses), [blockchain of blockchains](/learn/overviews/ton-blockchain) to understand this tutorial.

 :::info MAINNET DEVELOPMENT IS ESSENTIAL
 Working with the TON Testnet often leads to deployment errors, difficulty tracking transactions, and unstable network functionality.
 Therefore, it could be beneficial to complete most development on the TON Mainnet to potentially avoid these issues, which might be necessary to reduce the number of transactions and thereby possibly minimize fees.
 :::

-## Source Code
+## 💿 Source Code
 All code examples used in this tutorial can be found in the following [GitHub repository](https://github.com/aSpite/wallet-tutorial).